fitnr/savi-750/README.md

 <a id="class3"></a>
 ### [Class 3 - April 18, 2016](http://fitnr.github.io/savi-750/class3/index.html)
-+ Introduction to Census data
++ Introduction to the Census Factfinder
 + Introduction to SQL
-+ Introduction to Python for querying APIs
++ Introduction to Spatial SQL

-#### Readings

 ### Assignments
 + Complete the [SQL and PostGIS in CARTO](http://academy.carto.com/courses/04-sql-postgis.html) course.
 Update your maps (or create a new one) using data joined from two sources
 + Work through "The Basics" at [Learn Python](http://www.learnpython.org) (you can skip "String Formatting".
 If you're feeling good, jump ahead to "List Comprehensions")
++ Prepare a simple draft map for your project, using one or two sources.
+Embed itinto an HTML file in `assignments/assignment3`.
+Include a short description of the sources and any processing you did (or would like to do!).

 <a id="class4"></a>
 ### [Class 4 - April 20, 2016](http://fitnr.github.io/savi-750/class4/index.html)
-+ Python for querying Geoclient API
++ Python for scraping the web
-+ Spatial SQL functions
 + Advanced topics TBD

 #### Readings